parallelcodefoundry/ParEval-Repo/data/XSBench/naive-gpt-4o-mini-cuda-to-omp/output-5/interactions/README.md.txt

 		Process particle collision
 	Sort/consolidate surviving particles
 ```
-This method of parallelism requires more memory and requires an extra stream compaction kernel to sort and organize the particles periodically to ready them for the different event kernels.
-The benefit of this model is that kernels can potentially be executed in a SIMD manner and with higher cache efficiency due to the potential to sort particles by material and energy.
-On CPU architectures, the costs of sorting and buffering particles typically outweigh the benefits of the event-based model, but on accelerator architectures, the tradeoff has been found to usually be more favorable.
+This method of parallelism is requires more memory and requires an extra stream compaction kernel to sort and organize the particles periodically to ready them for the different event kernels.
+The benefit of this model is that kernels can potentially be execute in a SIMD manner and with higher cache efficiency due to the potential to sort particles by material and energy.
+On CPU architectures, the costs of sorting and buffering particles typically outweigh the benefits of the event-based model, but on accelerator architectures the tradeoff has been found to usually be more favorable.

 ### Cross Section (XS) Lookup Methods